jodavaho/highfleet-ship-opt/README.md

 # Example

-The simplest example is as follows:
+The simplest example is as follows, which is pretty much as previous example:

 ```python
 import hf.opt as o